 90% of the scams we observe follow this pattern.
 First, users join a social network group for a particular influencer or project that seems legit, for example, Elon Musk above.
 Next, the user is approached by someone from the channel who engages with them 1-on-1.
 In this separate channel, the attacker asks them to send them crypto with the promise of a profitable return.
 Sometimes the whole channel is malicious; other times it is only a single user in the channel.
 For example, the above tweet has been circulating on Twitter recently.

 No legitimate person will ever ask you to send them crypto or guarantee returns on investment.
-No legitimate person will ever offer to send you free crypto either.
+Be very wary of any person you do not know on the internet who offers to send you free crypto.
 If you’re still skeptical, cross-check the group’s URL with the information listed on the company’s official website.
 Then, contact an admin and double-check the identity of the potential scammer.

-Unfortunately, in recent days, given the wave of fear gripping consumers, scammers have begun targeting customers looking to purchase necessities online.
+Unfortunately, given the wave of fear gripping consumers, scammers have begun targeting customers looking to purchase necessities online.
 Oftentimes, these scammers begin by advertising their goods on legitimate consumer sites like Amazon or eBay.
 After enticing their victims, they switch to third-party apps and ask the victims to pay with crypto.
-Other scams look to take advantage of people new to remote working, targeting their home computers with malware.
+Other scams look to take advantage of people new to remote work, targeting their home computers with malware.